bonzupii/AlienRaid/README.md

 To run the game in linux, open a terminal and cd into the game directory, then run:

-run "pip install tcod" or use your package manager to install python-libtcod
+run "pip install tcod" or "pip3 install tcod"

 ./launcher.py